chdwyb/WeatherFormer/README.md

 ### Models

-We provide our pre-trained models for comparisons in [WeatherFormer models](https://github.com/chdwyb/pre_trained_models).
-Please note that the final results of these models may differ slightly from our report, but it does not affect the conclusion.
+We provide our pre-trained models for comparisons in [WeatherFormer models](https://github.com/chdwyb/pre_trained_models) for both adverse and single weather removal tasks.

 ### Test